 For Faculty and Students:

 Simulation is an innovative teaching strategy that offers authentic learning activities that mimic “real life” patient scenarios/situations.
-Human patient simulators range from low-fidelity (which are non-computerized and on which performance skills such as catheter insertion and wound care can be practiced on), to medium and high fidelity which are computerized manikins that have life like features and physiological response as a real patient would.
-The high-fidelity simulator’s chest rises and fall with inspiration and expiration, the simulator talks and responds to questions ask, realistic heart, lung, and bowel sounds can be auscultated.
-Learners can learn basic assessment skills or as they progress can be exposed to a patient scenario for which they have to enact all steps of the nursing process as well as critical thinking and decision making.
+Human patient simulators range from low-fidelity, which are non-computerized mannequins where students may practice skills such as catheter insertion and wound care, to medium and high fidelity, which are computerized manikins that have life like features and physiologically responds as a real patient.

 The Value of Sim Labs:

 The simulation lab is flexible and has the potential to be transformed into five different hospital type stations.
 There is an acute care and critical care station that houses seven simulators (six medium fidelity and one high fidelity, IStan).
 The obstetric unit which consists of a laboring high fidelity simulator, SimMom, who can birth a baby.
 The newborn nursery has one high fidelity mannequin, SimBaby.
 A pediatric station is also available with two medium fidelity child mannequins.

 The simulation environment offers state-of-the art features such as equipment found in the hospital setting including: diagnostic wall units, a crash cart, wall mounted monitors, a ventilator, and an electrocardiogram machine, etc. The technology available in the labs has the ability to record student engagement throughout the simulation experience and replay the experience back to students, which is proven to enhance learning.